honmanyau/study-notes/Course Notes/Effective Thinking through Mathematics.md

 Stacy 2 times (B, Y), A 0 time, B 4 times (Stacy, Sam, X, Y), X 1 time (B), Y 3 times (Stacy, Sam, B), Sam (B, Y)

 I haven't proven that the other combinations are wrong yet, but this seems to work!

+**Remarks**

+After going through the rest of the videos on the puzzle, it seems that the focus is not on solving that problem for now.
+I'm not sure if proving all other combinations is incorrect is trivial, so I'll leave that for now and stick with the answer to the original question as 4.

+### Puzzle 3—The Pirates and the Admirals

+3 admirals and 3 pirates walking across a terrain and they come across a river.
+No bridge, can't swim across because river too wide.
+Need to use a boat.
+Boat only has room for 2 people.
+If the pirates ever outnumber the admiral, bad things happen.

+**Summarise Key Detail**

+* 3 Admirals
+* 3 Pirates
+* Boat that can fit 2 people
+* How to get everyone across the river without the pirates ever outnumbering the admirals.

 ## Questions